idekerlab/cdinfomap/README.rst

         :target: https://requires.io/github/idekerlab/cdinfomap/requirements?branch=master
         :alt: Dependencies

-This repository creates a CDAPS compatible community detection Docker image using CliXO packaged from https://www.mapequation.org/code.html
+This repository creates a CDAPS compatible community detection Docker image using Infomap packaged from https://www.mapequation.org/code.html

 * A method based on Flux.
 Detect communities from dynamics on the network.